 - The list goes on and on, as brain injury is caused by a blow to the head or body

-If you were diagnosed with a brain injury and you believe it was caused by the negligence of others, contact our Los Angeles brain injury attorney today to get a free initial consultation.
+If you were diagnosed with a brain injury and you believe it was caused by the negligence of others, contact our Los Angeles TBI lawyer today to get a free initial consultation.